 If install finds previous versions of local configuration files, most of these will not be overwritten, and the new ones will be installed with a "new" extension. default.action, default.filter, and standard.action will be overwritten.
 You will then need to manually update the other installed configuration files as needed.
-The default template files will be overwritten.
-If you have customized, local templates, these should be stored safely in a separate directory and defined in config by the "templdir" directive.
-It is of course wise to always back-up any important configuration files "just in case".
+All template files will be overwritten.
+If you have customized, local templates, you should save these first, and in fact it is wise to always save any important configuration files "just in case".
 If a previous version of Privoxy is already running, you will have to restart it manually.